“Where did you get that nice shirt from?” asked my friend back at home in Uruguay

 Chile, basically, is an open economy.
 Uruguay, like Argentina, is part of Mercosur and therefore suffers from high import duties and other taxes and costs associated with imports.
 This is why Argentinean and Uruguayan travel agents organise shopping tours to Chile.
 It’s easy to cross to Chile from Argentina (think Mendoza rather than Buenos Aires) and from Montevideo Santiago is only two-and-a-half hours away (and there’s now flights on budget airline Sky, which competes nicely with more established LatAm airlines – I got my last return flight to Santiago for only USD 150!).

-I would also like to add to the basic cost consideration that the choice you get in Chile is much larger than what you get in Uruguay (which is logical since Uruguay is 6 tour2times smaller in terms of population) but also in Argentina (which is double the size of Chile, in population terms) – so you not only get your goods cheaper but you get more choice, and often much better quality, too (I’m thinking specifically of toys here).
+I would also like to add to the basic cost consideration that the choice you get in Chile is much larger than what you get in Uruguay (which is logical since Uruguay is 6 times smaller in terms of population) but also in Argentina (which is double the size of Chile, in population terms) – so you not only get your goods cheaper but you get more choice, and often much better quality, too (I’m thinking specifically of toys here).
 Customer service in Chile is pretty awful (it’s nothing fantastic in the other countries either, you have to go to Colombia to experience awesome customer service) but then you might fit in a day exploring Santiago, going to the vineyards nearby or experiencing the immensity of the Andes.
 So a shopping trip and great sightseeing, bingo!

 By the way, if you ever get to see a group of Uruguayans or Argentineans shopping in Santiago, it’s quite an anthological experience… They arrive at shopping centres and outlets with empty suitcases and basically raid the shops.
 Some take goods for themselves and their families, some to resell.
 Is it legal?
 Both Argentina and Uruguay impose certain limits on the amount of “stuff” you can bring in, but clearly most people think they can get away with it (particularly across the land border).
 I don’t usually exceed the limit and I am careful not to bring phones (customs here in Uruguay are more bothered about electronics than anything else).
 It’s a fine line and South Americans are very good at fine lining…